rklymentiev/rklymentiev.com/content/authors/admin/_index.md

 superuser: true
 ---

-My primary area of specialization is Data Science.
-Data Science is obviously a broad term and can be applied in various disciplines, but so is my career path.
-I started in the marketing field, trying to use data and Machine Learning to understand customers' behavior and increase profits.
-Later, during my Master's study, I have been primarily involved in decision-making research investigating how the brain makes decisions under risk and uncertainty.
-Now I am about to start a doctoral degree in Criminology at the Ghent University where I will be studying serial and co-offending networks and their spatiotemporal patterns.
+I am a PhD student in Criminology at Ghent University.
+My research project focuses on the dynamics of co-offending networks and their spatiotemporal patterns using tools such as Social Network Analysis and Agent-Based Modeling.

-This website is where I keep all my posts, demos, and lectures.
+This website is the place where I keep all my posts, demos, and lectures.
 The topics include Python/R Programming, Machine Learning, Neuroscience, Criminology, or whatever else I might be interested in at the moment.

 Lastly, I think that both R and Python are great.